alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 <figcaption>TMC-SM Dark Mode</figcaption>
 </figure>

-The Clusters page is empty for now.
+The Clusters page would be empty for now, obviously.

 <figure>
 <div class="image-row-big">